The Ultimate Guide to a Successful Headshots Photoshoot

 Remote headshots exist because hybrid teams are now the default.
 Global hiring, last-minute PR requests, and distributed workforces mean not everyone can be in NYC.
 The CLOS App runs guided sessions with locked framing and lighting templates.
 Users book a time, follow the prompts, and files go straight to our editors.
 We apply the same color grading and retouching as studio work so remote images sit seamlessly on a company page.

 Quality expectations are realistic.
 A fully lit studio still offers the most control.
-But our remote approach exceeds a typical DIY webcam photo by a wide margin.
+But our remote approach exceeds a typical DIY photo by a wide margin.
 We control background, framing, and post processing.
 For a VP who lives in another state and needs a fast LinkedIn update, remote headshots deliver a professional image without the travel.

 Remote sessions often begin around USD 100 per person, making them accessible for large teams or quick individual updates.